Join the Europractice Mailing List

 Site Reps can also delegate responsibility for managing license from the licensing website by adding additional staff as license administrators.

 Vivado was developed from the ground up to improve performance and usability, in particular for large modern FPGA designs.
-Vivado supports the latest Series 7 Xilinx devices (Virtex, Kintex, Artix) only.
+Vivado supports the Series 7 Xilinx devices (Virtex, Kintex, Artix) and beyond.

 Vivado is recommended for new designs using these devices.